Papagenaa/Nmap_Ids_Bypass/README.md

 # Evading Detection During Reconnaissance: AI Explainability as Inside Information

-Research implementation accompanying the paper submitted to the **Workshop on Secure and Trustworthy AI (STAI 2026)**
+Research implementation accompanying the paper submitted to the **Workshop on Secure and Trustworthy AI (STAI 2026)** (Github Page still under construction)

 ---